tusharbudhe0302/tusharkickstart/Graph.md

 - What is edge?
 - What is Vertex?
 - Eulerian Russian mathematician

 ![Eulerian](./images/graph/Eulerian.png)
     - Eulerian Cycle is a graph cycle which uses each graph edge exactly once.
-All vertices have even degree
+All vertices have even degree.
+It must be connected Graph not disconnected.
         a) All vertices with non-zero degree are connected.
 We don’t care about vertices with zero degree because they don’t belong to Eulerian Cycle or Path (we only consider all edges).
         b) All vertices have even degree.
     - Eulerian Path Only Start & End vertices will have odd degree and all other vertices have even degree